ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 204: This mail no longer exist in this repository
+ - 204: This mail no longer exists in this repository
  - 404: This repository can not be found
  - 500: Internal error